diogoditorr/discord-bot-py/docs/commands-en.md

 ### [createplaylist](#table-of-content)
 `<prefix>createplaylist [privacy: private|public] <playlist-name>`

 Create a new playlist in a database which you can add songs and play them later.
-Every playlist is *public* for default.
+Every playlist is *public* by default.

 #### Examples
 ```